 In these cases, a pier system may be expensive, invasive, and poorly matched to the actual problem.

-Structural piers may be appropriate when there is evidence of actual foundation settlement, such as:
+Structural piers may be appropriate when there is evidence of foundation settlement, such as:

-Even then, the design should be based on actual structural conditions, soil behavior, loading, access, and repair objectives.
+The design should be based on actual structural conditions, soil behavior, loading, and objectives.

 Garth Haslem, PE, has over 30 years’ experience helping Utah homeowners understand what’s happening in their homes.